Shane32/GraphQL.AspNetCore3/README.md

 instances directly from a controller action.

 Authorization is also supported with the included `AuthorizationValidationRule`.
-It will scan GraphQL documents and validate that all referenced output graph types, fields of output graph types, and query arguments meet the specified policy and/or roles held by the authenticated user within the ASP.NET Core authorization framework.
+It will scan GraphQL documents and validate that the schema and all referenced output graph types, fields of output graph types, and query arguments meet the specified policy and/or roles held by the authenticated user within the ASP.NET Core authorization framework.
 It does not validate any policies or roles specified for input graph types, fields of input graph types, or